Event exports

 - Loose: use this if you want EVA to interpret any response containing a 2xx status as a successful response

-- Normal: your endpoint will have to respond with a 200 (OK) response with a string type body *[ACK] for EVA to acknowledge it as being a succesful response - if not: EVA will retry the event
+- Normal: your endpoint will have to respond with a 200 (OK) response with a string type body [ACK] for EVA to acknowledge it as being a successful response; if it is not, EVA will retry the event

-- Timeout seconds: you can specify an amount of time during which EVA may expect a response from your middleware.
+The timeout in seconds allows you to specify an amount of time during which EVA may expect a response from your middleware.

 - Regardless of your input, EVA maintains a hard cut-off time of 5000 ms (5 seconds).
 Any longer than that and your entire operation will struggle with these delays